Causes and solutions for MySQL 8.0 to 5.7 replication stopping due to a utf8mb4_0900_ai_ci error.

 skip_character_set_client_handshake

-If the default setting is not good, you might think that specifying Collation will fix it.
+If the default setting is bad, you might think that specifying Collation would solve the problem, but

-When I checked the slave status on the DB2 side, I found that replication had stopped due to an error.
+Checking the slave status on the DB2 side reveals that replication has stopped due to an error.

-The schema on DB1 side is created with the COLLATE properly specified.
+The schema on the DB1 side has been created correctly using the specified COLLATE command.

 Specify default_collation_for_utf8mb4